-The fair value of certain financial assets and liabilities and other financial instruments as of March 31, 2013 and December 31, 2012, in thousands, are as follows:
+The fair value of certain financial assets and liabilities and other financial instruments as of September 30, 2013 and December 31, 2012, in thousands, are as follows:

-March 31, 2013 December 31, 2012 Carrying Amount Fair Value Carrying ir Value Amount Fair Value Note receivable \$ 49,495 \$ 66,000 \$ 53,792 \$ 57,000 Debt \$ 1,077,661 \$ 1,121,776 \$ 988,731 \$ 1,035,450
+September 30, 2013 December 31, 2012 Carrying Amount Carrying r Value Amount Fair Value Note receivable \$ 49,356 \$ 64,500 \$ 53,792 \$ 57,000 Debt \$ 1,060,299 \$ 1,067,349 \$ 988,731 \$ 1,035,450

 The fair value of our mortgage debt is a Level 2 measurement under the fair value hierarchy (see Note 2).
 We estimate the fair value of our mortgage debt by discounting the future cash flows of each instrument at estimated market rates.
-The fair value of our interest rate cap is a Level 2 measurement under the fair value hierarchy.
-We estimate the fair value of the interest rate cap using the LIBOR yield curve and implied market volatility as inputs and adjusted for the counterparty's credit risk.
-We concluded the inputs for the credit risk valuation adjustment are Level 3 inputs; however these inputs are not significant to the fair value measurement in its entirety.
 The fair value of our note receivable is a Level 2 measurement under the fair value hierarchy.
 We estimate the fair value of our note receivable by discounting the future cash flows related to the note at estimated market rates.
 The underlying collateral of the note receivable has a fair value greater than the carrying value of the note receivable.
 The carrying value of our other financial instruments approximate fair value due to the short-term nature of these financial instruments.